 With a new iPhone coming there will no doubt be a lot of interest in how much you can get for an iPhone if you exchange it with Apple.

 We expect these trade in prices will change when Apple introduces the new range of iPhones in September 2021, but for now you can save up to £455 on the price of a new iPhone if you exchange an iPhone 11 Pro Max, while switching an iPhone X will save up to £160, and an iPhone 6 will get you £60 to put towards your new device.

 These prices have actually declined significantly since we first in February 2021 - then you could save a lot more.

 It's worth noting that you can also trade-in non-Apple smartphones from a variety of manufacturers, such as Samsung, Google and Huawei, although at the time of writing tablets, PCs and other smartwatches were only available for recycling.

 Where can I check how much Apple will give me for my old device?

 To find out how much your device is worth, go to the Apple Trade-In page where you'll see all the details and be able to get an approximate valuation.
 Of course, this will be confirmed when you either bring your device to the Apple store or send it in by the post.

 You can also extimate the value of a device here.
-The trade-in value of a 2015 MacBook Pro in reasonable condition is £260, for example.
+The trade-in value of a 2015 MacBook Pro in reasonable condition was £260 when we checked in February 2021.